chiranjiveejoshi/chiranjiveejoshi.github.io/index.md

 cover: true
 permalink: /
 ---
-## Welcome to my UX Design Website!
+## Welcome to my UX Design Portfolio!

 I am a Sports and Clinical Nutritionist turned UX Designer.
 I decided to change tracks because I realised that a career in Nutrition did not fulfill my need for creative expression.
 As a Designer, I believe in creating products that improve the life of users.
 I encourage mindful designs that will continue to be accessible to all users.
 {:.lead}